 Interpersonal skills are also needed to excel as a registered nurse.
-The job requires that RNs provide direct patient care, which means that you will be interacting with patients daily.
-RNs also typically work directly under a physician, alongside other health professionals, and as a supervisor for some colleagues.
-This can lead to complex relationship dynamics that require registered nurses to balance numerous roles within the same work environment.
+The job requires RNs to provide direct patient care, which means that you will be interacting with patients daily.
+RNs typically work alongside other health professionals and as a supervisor for some colleagues.
+This can lead to complex relationship dynamics that require an RN to balance numerous roles within the same work environment.

-To learn more about how Arizona College can help you start a career in the growing field of nursing, fill out the Request Information form to the right and one of our qualified representatives will provide you with the information you need.
+Learn more about how Arizona College’s accelerated nursing program can help you start your career in the nursing profession!
+Fill out the Request Information form to connect with an admissions representative who will answer any questions you have and provide you with the information you need.